-- 1. they are the provider who sourced the Work for the Dole activity - 2. it is agreed between Trial Providers and where appropriate Employment Providers, that a particular provider is the Lead Provider before the Activity is advertised on the Department's IT Systems, or - 3. for Individual Hosted Activities, the Lead Provider is the first provider to claim a Place in an Activity Advertised on the Department's IT Systems for which there is no Lead Provider previously identified.
+- 1. they are the Provider who sourced the Work for the Dole Activity - 2. it is agreed between Employment Providers and, where appropriate, NEST Providers, that a particular Provider is the Lead Provider before the Activity is advertised on the Department's IT Systems, or - 3. for Individual Hosted Activities, the Provider is the first Provider to claim a Place in an Activity Advertised on the Department's IT Systems for which there is no Lead Provider identified.

-All other providers that commence a Participant in a Work for the Dole Place must collaborate with the Lead Provider.
+All Other Providers that commence a Participant in a Work for the Dole Place must collaborate with the Lead Provider.